 Since March 1976, another bronze plaque donated by the Grand Lodge of Texas is found at the Alamo in San Antonio.
-That marker bears a symbol: The Masonic square and compasses.
+That marker bears a symbol: the Masonic square and compasses.
 Engraved below the symbol we find the heading: "Honoring These Masons."
-Below the heading, is a list of names: James Bowie, John Bonham; Almaron Dickinson; William Barrett Travis, and of course, David Crockett.
+And below that heading is a list of names: James Bowie,

+John Bonham, Almaron Dickinson, William Barrett Travis, and of course, David Crockett.